 Before we get into the rate changes, we want to say: We love the United States Postal Service (USPS).
 And we’re not the only ones.
-In a recent Pew Research Center survey, 90 percent of respondents said they hold a favorable opinion of the USPS, making it America’s Favorite Government Agency.
+In a recent Pew Research Center survey, 90 percent of respondents said they hold a favorable opinion of the USPS.
+That makes it America’s Favorite Government Agency.
 It employs more than 600,000 people, serves 160 million homes and businesses.

 However, unlike some other government agencies, the USPS generally receives no tax dollars for its operating expenses.
 Instead, it relies on revenue from postage sales, products, and services.
 In other words, it’s run like a business.
 And, as a business, it needed to make some changes.

 This post will tell you everything you need to know about the USPS rate changes over the years, why rates are increasing, how these increases differ from those seen in other digital marketing channels, and what all this means for the future of Programmatic Direct Mail.